 The tool is made up of a Process monitor that helps you monitor and manage the processes of your system, a hardware monitor to display hardware information, a section dedicated to operating system listing and a handy floating window that shows download speed, upload speed, CPU usage and also the hardware temperature.
 You can get it here.

 4. Performance Monitor by HexaGora

-Most of the programs listed above will work well if you are regular users but what if you are a gamer and you need to know the stats of your gaming RIG.
-Well, HWMonitor is just the right tool for you since it monitors PC systems primary health sensors.
-The program displays CPU temperature, voltage, power consumption, mainboard voltage, temperatures, fan speeds, GPU voltage and many other related insights.
+Most of the programs listed above will work well if you are regular user but what if you are a gamer and you need to know the stats of your gaming rig.
+Well, HWMonitor is just the right tool for you since it monitors the PC system’s primary health sensors.
+The program displays CPU temperature, voltage, power consumption, mainboard voltage, temperatures, fan speeds, GPU voltage, and many other related insights.
 You can download it here.

 BONUS: Take a look at Moo0 System Monitor too.

 Let us know if we missed your favorite tool.

 Some of you might want to take a look at these tools too: